-Down below the surface crabs are crawling one on top of the other, sensing the presence of so much rotten fish and chicken that they simply cannot resist.
-They forcefully crawl on top of one another, making their way to the banquet, little knowing that they are the main course.
+Down below the surface crabs are crawling one on top of the other, sensing the presence of the rotten fish and chicken – they simply cannot resist.
+Forcefully crawling on top of one another they are making their way to the banquet, little do the crustaceans know that they are the main course.

 The crabs are fighting to get their claws on some of that rotten feast.
 And then after just a few bites, pleasant meal turns into an unexpected vigorous ascent.
 The crabs are in panic, the next moment they are out.
-Crustaceans pulled out of their aquatic element and into the air followed by few more jerks.
-A cold cling of a metallic measuring tool on the outer shell, and boom the crab is in the bucket halfway filled with Ocean salt water.
+Crustaceans are lifted out of their aquatic element and into the air followed by few more jerks.
+A cold cling of a metallic measuring tool on the outer shell, and boom the crab is in the bucket halfway filled with ocean salt water.